 As part of our whole school approach our RSE programme fosters gender and LGBT+ equality, challenging all forms of discrimination and bullying.
 We are respectful of how pupils choose to identify themselves, understanding that their sexual orientation and gender identity may be emerging and fluid.

+The Social, Ethnic and Religious Mix of the School

+We aim to fulfil the educational needs of the children who are represented in the local community, acknowledging that the children may come from a varied cross section of the local community and represent different social, ethnic and religious values, beliefs and customs.

 SEND